dfinke/PowerShellAI.Functions/README.md

 ## Usage

-To use `PowerShellAIFunctionRig`, you first need to import the module into your PowerShell session (as shown above).
+To use `PowerShellAIFunctions`, you first need to import the module into your PowerShell session (as shown above).
 Here's an example of how to convert a PowerShell function's metadata to an OpenAI function call spec:

 ```powershell
 function Get-CurrentWeather {